Nursing Registered Nurse Program

 - You must take and pass the ATI TEAS with 62% Score

 - You must have a Chabot Student ID.
 Apply to Chabot at www.chabotcollege.edu upper right hand corner APPLY

 - You must complete an nursing application available November 1 through January 31 of each application year through Class-Web.
 Instructions, Application Checklist

 - Official copy of transcripts from ALL colleges attended must be included in your electronic application packet.
 If the college only offers electronic transcripts, then for the quickest and most accurate delivery, select the information for Chabot College that already exists in the ordering system.
 For any other service, please have your transcripts sent to email@example.com

 - If you were in the Chabot Nursing program within the last 2 years and want to be readmitted, contact the Nursing Program office.

-- If you are currently a LVN, you may be eligible for the LVN to RN program
+- If you are currently a LVN, you may be eligible for the LVN to RN Bridge Program

 - The nursing program accepts applications only once a year.
 Each Fall, 40 applicants are selected.